 Vietnam is one of the fastest-growing economies in the world and has an expanding manufacturing sector due to low production costs, enabling the country to become a regional manufacturing hub.
-The economy is also heavily reliant on exports with China, which is its second largest trading partner.
-Being a coastal country, Vietnam's maritime industry is ranked fourth largest in the region, with its coastal boundary being located at major trading centres.
+The economy is also heavily reliant on exports to the U.S. and China.
+In turn, about half of what the country imports comes from China, its largest trading partner in Asia.
+A coastal country, Vietnam's maritime industry is ranked fourth-largest in the region.

-Vietnam's location in the Indochinese peninsula has given it a natural advantage for interactions between countries in East Asia and Southeast Asia, as it serves as an important link between matured economies in East Asia and emerging markets in Southeast Asia.
-Its adjacent location to China has also served as a gateway to investors who wish to penetrate the China market.
+Vietnam's location on the Indochinese peninsula has given it a natural advantage for interactions between countries in East Asia and Southeast Asia.
+The country serves as an important link between matured economies in East Asia and emerging markets in Southeast Asia.
+Its location adjacent to China has also served as a gateway to investors who wish to penetrate China’s market.

-With low valuations, rising foreign cash flow and the privatisation of state-owned enterprises, there is great potential for investment yield in Vietnam.
-Furthermore, Vietnam's economy is supported by a young workforce with high literacy rates, supporting the shift from traditional industries to high-tech production.
+With low valuations, rising foreign cash flow and the ongoing privatisation of state-owned enterprises, there is great potential for investment yield in Vietnam.
+Furthermore, Vietnam's economy is supported by a young workforce with high literacy rates, and it is undergoing a shift from traditional industries to high-tech production.

-Under multiple trade deals and free trade agreements, companies enjoy a competitive tax advantage by investing in Vietnam.
-Economic reform and the privatisation of state-owned enterprises have also provided a favourable outlook to the economy as it becomes increasingly competitive.
+Vietnam has signed 13 Free Trade Agreements, and is in the process of negotiating more, meaning companies can enjoy competitive tax advantages by investing in the country.
+Economic reform, in particular the government’s drive for partial or total privatisation of dozens of state-owned enterprises, has also provided a favourable outlook to the economy as it becomes increasingly competitive.

 What solutions are available in Vietnam?